AndyNewlands/DualEncoderMenuSystem/README.md

 ## Issues / Contributions

-If you have any issues with this library, or have a feature request, log it on GitHub.
+If you have any issues with this library, or have a feature request, please log it on GitHub.
+A bug report template and a feature request template have been set up for this purpose.

 If you wish to contribute, please feel free to make a pull-request.

+**This is a part-time voluntarily supported library, so I make no guarantees as to its fitness for pupose, reliability, or the timeframes for responses to bug rports or featue requests.
+It's all done on best endeavours.
+Hope you understand...